News

 The investigation was reportedly initiated based on statements from a secret witness, code-named K8Ç4B3LIT5, who previously testified in another case involving MA and Jinnews employees, stating they "worked on behalf of the state."
 The indictment includes witness testimonies identifying Akyüz and other journalists through photographs.

 Additionally, 34 articles published by Akyüz on the MA website and 53 social media posts are cited as further evidence, with the indictment asserting that these reports align with the objectives of a terrorist organization.
-Shared housing and work travels with other journalists under investigation, participation in a journalist WhatsApp group, and journalistic materials found on her computer are also presented as signs of “organizational” involvement.
+Shared housing and work travels with other journalists under investigation, participation in a journalist WhatsApp group, and journalistic materials found on his computer are also presented as signs of “organizational” involvement.

 Legal background and further context